What You Need to Learn Drums

 Dreams Unlimited Music, Plymouth, WI The great people at Dreams Unlimited have been in the snare drum kit rental business for a long time and are very familiar with the needs of beginning drummers.
 Deliveries are made to Sheboygan area schools on a regular basis.
 A very affordable trial period is available.
-Call Shirley or Ashlee 920-893-8703
+Call Shirley 920-893-8703

 Eventually, every drum will require tuning or drum head replacement.
 The tool for this job is called a drum key.

 A drum key is used to adjust the tension of the drum head (the playing surface of the drum) by tightening or loosening the tension rods.
 Tension rods have a 4-sided bolt head.
 All drums use the same sized tension rods, except timpani.
 Timpani tension rods are larger and require a special drum key.

 Drum keys are often included with snare drum kits, and sometimes with drum sets and bass drum pedals.
 You don’t need a fancy drum key, but there are many styles available.
 If you do a Google search for drum keys, you will find many styles; designer drum keys, ratchet drum keys, necklace drum keys.
 The only type you need is the basic type shown here.